ibm-cloud-architecture/refarch-privatecloud/Resiliency/Configure_HA_ICP_cluster.md

 ![](images/icp_ha_glusterfs.png)

 - There are three Proxy Nodes and three Master Nodes that are accessed using a Virtual IP.
 The Virtual IP will forward the client to one of the master or proxy nodes in the cluster.
 Using three nodes allows up to two hardware failures.

-- GlusterFS is installed in three standalone nodes so it can be scaled out as necessary by adding more storage nodes and/or block devices.
+- GlusterFS is installed in at least three standalone nodes and can be scaled out as necessary by adding more storage nodes and/or block devices.
 Since it is a distributed file system, it is resilient to hardware failures as it maintains redundant copies of data distributed throughout the cluster.
 This is used to provide fault-tolerant storage for shared storage for the master nodes as well as application workloads.
-By default, we create three GlusterFS nodes so that a distributed volume can survive up to two hardware failures.
+In our test environment, we created three GlusterFS nodes so that a distributed volume can survive up to two hardware failures.

-- If running ICP on VMware VMs, it makes sense to either place each of the master, GlusterFS, and proxy nodes in different Host Clusters, or to create DRS rules on the clusters so that each of the nodes in the HA group are on different physical hosts (and won't be migrated together).
+- If running ICP on VMware VMs, each of the master, GlusterFS, and proxy nodes should be in different Host Clusters, or to create DRS rules on the clusters so that each of the nodes in the HA group are on different physical hosts (and won't be migrated together).
 This ensures that a hardware failure will only affect one member in the HA group.

 The following table shows the test environment: